calorimetric-shay300/directgate/README.md

 ## Installation

 The easiest way to install the agent is from the official DirectGate package repositories.
 Once added, the agent stays up to date through your normal system updates.
-Source and debug packages are published for every release, so you can rebuild from source and compare against the distributed binaries.
+The debugsource packages are published for every release, so you can rebuild from source and compare against the distributed binaries.

 Supported on Linux and macOS across x86, x86_64, ARMHF and ARM64 architectures.
 Windows support is coming soon.